 The ability to connect a virus scanner to the rendezvous server allows the data sent by the remote service provider to be checked for malicious code.
 This option offers additional protection against attacks and ensures plant availability.

 genubox has an interface to SIEM systems (Security Information and Event Management) for the central recording of all security-related information from the remote maintenance solution.
-You can use this to intelligently link these to messages from other systems and trace attempted attacks that remain undetected when only looking at individual systems.
+You can use this to intelligently link these to messages from other systems and services in your enterprise network and trace attempted attacks that remain undetected when only looking at individual systems.

 The four-eyes principle applies during maintenance access: System operators can follow all actions of the maintenance services live via the user interface.
 Subsequent traceability is also ensured – video recordings enable audit-proof documentation of all maintenance work.